-Add the beer and scrape the bottom of the pan with a wooden spoon to release all the brown bits.
+- Add the beer and scrape the bottom of the pan with a wooden spoon to release all the brown bits.
 Bring to a boil.
-Add the crushed tomatoes and broth.
+Add the crushed tomatoes, broth and bay leaves.
 Mix well to combine.

-Transfer to the oven and bake for 3 1/2 to 4 hours or until the meat is tender.
-Remove from the oven and let it cool for 10 minutes.
+- Transfer to the oven and bake for 3 1/2 to 4 hours or until the meat is tender.
+Remove from the oven and let it rest for 10 minutes.

 Garnish with chopped parsley, if desired.

 KEEP IN TOUCH AND NEVER MISS A RECIPE!

 If you’ve tried this or any other of my recipes, don’t forget to rate the recipe and to leave me a comment.
 I love hearing from you!